just95/toml.dart/README.md

 };
 ```

-would throw an `MixedArrayTypesException` in the vm but yields this document
-when compiled to JavaScript:
+However, in JavaScript, the encoder yields the following TOML document.

 ```toml
 array = [1.0, 2.0, 3.141]